Pax-Newman/ToView/README.md

 # ToView
-A small command line utility to find TODOs and FIXMEs in your code comments and render them in beautiful markdown
+A small command line utility to find TODOs and FIXMEs in your code comments and render them in beautiful markdown.